tgrothe/tgrothe/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ... 🚫
+- 🔭 I’m currently working on      ... ⛔
 - 🌱 I’m currently learning        ...
-Java/C(++)/asm
+Java, C(++), asm
-- 👯 I’m looking to collaborate on ... 🚫
+- 👯 I’m looking to collaborate on ... ⛔
-- 🤔 I’m looking for help with ... 🚫
+- 🤔 I’m looking for help with     ... ⛔
-- 💬 Ask me about ... soon
+- 💬 Ask me about                  ... 🤔
-- 📫 How to reach me: ... by e-mail to mail@tobias1.info if required
+- 📫 How to reach me:              ... by e-mail if required (see on the left hand side)
 - 😄 Pronouns:                     ... he/him
 - ⚡ Fun fact:                     ...
-"Bats are the only flying mammals."
+"Correct punctuation is crucial!"

 ![](https://komarev.com/ghpvc/?username=tgrothe)